bbonev/eoip/README.md

 Roadmap
 -------

-- make a patch for iproute2 to include eoip support
+- ~~make a patch for iproute2 to include eoip support~~

-- work towards making this code good enough for inclusion in official kernel/iproute2 releases
+- ~~work towards making this code good enough for inclusion in official kernel/iproute2 releases~~

+The inclusion of a reverse-engineered proprietary protocol which violates GRE standards is not going to happen in the official Linux kernel.
+Creating a patch for iproute2 is pointless as it would require patching and replacing one more component that in turn would make supporting a Linux system with kernel mode EoIP even harder.
+Thus using the included simple tool would be easier and preferred.

+The problem in making a stand-alone EoIP kernel module is that it requires replacing gre_demux (`gre.ko`).
+Linux kernel does not support overloading IP protocol handlers and EoIP does not fit anywhere in the standard gre_demux logic.
+A relatively sane solution might be to include the GRE demultiplexing logic in the EoIP kernel module itself, to provide a `gre` alias and to blacklist the original `gre.ko`.
+In this way GRE and PPTP would still be able to coexist with EoIP.

+- make DKMS package

 Development process